naoshibaikyu/cyborgresistance/halloween.md

 @TITLE:

-@AUTHOR: By WitchArrietty and UlalaMolly
+@AUTHOR: By Arrietty and Molly

 <!-- Epilogue -->